 According to federal law, commercial trucks are required to take an insurance policy to cover any accidents or collisions.
 The laws are even more strict for the trucks which move between different states.
 The trucks which can take motor truck cargo insurance are:

-Most garbage trucks are required by law to have an insurance policy, but they are still urged by risk management companies to sign up for some kind of motor truck cargo insurance.
-It is better to opt for an insurance policy that safeguards the vehicle and the goods it is transporting.ย
+Most garbage trucks are required by law to have an insurance policy.
+However, they are still urged by risk management companies to sign up for some kind of motor truck cargo insurance.
+It is better to opt for an insurance policy that safeguards the vehicle and the goods it is transporting.

 What Is Not Covered by Insurance?

-These are the kind of things that will not be covered by motor truck cargo insurance companies because they are not a part of the cargo itself or the transporting truck.
+These are the kinds of things that will not be covered by motor truck cargo insurance companies because they are not a part of the cargo itself or the transporting truck.

 All in All